 Jennifer S. Conway is a partner in Cravath’s Executive Compensation and Benefits Department.
 Her practice focuses on executive compensation and employee benefit matters, principally in connection with mergers and acquisitions, initial public offerings and other business transactions.
 Ms. Conway also regularly counsels public and private companies on the design, implementation and disclosure of equity and cash incentive compensation and retention programs and the negotiation of executive employment and separation agreements.

-Ms. Conway frequently represents IBM on M&A matters, including its acquisition of Truven Health Analytics from Veritas Capital, the divestiture of its global commercial semiconductor technology business to GLOBALFOUNDRIES, the sale of its personal computing business and the proposed sale of its x86 server business to Lenovo, its acquisition of Bank of America’s mortgage servicing business and its acquisition of Sterling Commerce from AT&T. In addition, Ms. Conway regularly represents a variety of other clients in M&A matters and other business transactions, including Lazard Ltd, Time Warner and DreamWorks Animation.
+Ms. Conway frequently represents IBM on M&A matters, including its acquisition of Truven Health Analytics from Veritas Capital, the divestiture of its global commercial semiconductor technology business to GLOBALFOUNDRIES, the sale of its personal computing business and the sale of its x86 server business to Lenovo, its acquisition of Bank of America’s mortgage servicing business and its acquisition of Sterling Commerce from AT&T. In addition, Ms. Conway regularly represents a variety of other clients in M&A matters and other business transactions, including Lazard Ltd, Time Warner and DreamWorks Animation.

 Ms. Conway’s other recent transactions include representing: